-This is the serial number you can give you device’s manufacturer if you’re looking to redeem your warranty, or if you’re trying to repair/troubleshoot problems with it.
+This is the serial number you can give your device’s manufacturer if you’re looking to redeem your warranty or if you’re trying to repair/troubleshoot problems with it.

 That’s all it takes.
 This works only for internal HDDs or SSDs and not for external storage.
 To find the serial number for external storage, connect it to your PC/laptop and go to the Device Manager.
 Find your storage device and go to its properties.